RealAlexZ/MultiMeter/README.md

 ## Features

-### Metering
+### General Metering
+- Implements a high-performance FIFO (First In, First Out) buffer to efficiently handle audio data between DSP and GUI threads.
+- Features a series of comboboxes and sliders to personalize metering behavior, including averager durations and various meter displays.

+### Level Meter
 - Provides instantaneous visual feedback of audio signal levels with support for both peak and RMS readings.
 - Displays numeric values of signal levels in decibels, providing precise and quick reference.
-- Implements a high-performance FIFO (First In, First Out) buffer to efficiently handle audio data between DSP and GUI threads.
 - Allows users to adjust the decay rate of meter ticks with multiple responsiveness options.
-- Includes the ability to hold peak values for a specified duration to enhance the analysis of transient audio material.
+- Includes the ability to hold peak tick values for a specified duration to enhance the analysis of transient audio material.
-- Features a series of comboboxes and sliders to personalize metering behavior, including averager durations and various meter displays.

 ### Histogram
 - Visualizes the distribution of signal level dynamics over time.